Facility Standards Medical Insurance|Kano General Hospital

 1. Special Charges Related to Initial and Follow-up Consultations

-At our hospital, patients who visit without a referral letter from another hospital or clinic will be charged the above amount as the fee for the initial consultation.
+2. Patients who visit without a referral letter from another hospital or clinic will be charged this fee.

-2. Follow-up consultation: 880 yen (including consumption tax)
+4. Follow-up consultation: 880 yen, including consumption tax.

-At our hospital, patients who have been referred to another hospital or clinic by written document but choose to visit our hospital will be charged the above amount as a fee based on their own choice.
+5. Patients who have been referred to another hospital or clinic but choose to continue visiting our hospital may be charged this fee.

 Regarding Out-of-Pocket Expenses Not Covered by Insurance